Hri7566/mpp-user-archive/README.md

 This user archive project is meant to be a backend database powered by the community through a userscript.
 The userscript is run with a userscript manager in a browser, and, when executed, will send the database server information to save.

-[MPP/MPPClone](https://mppclone.com) is a website created for music enthusiasts to play music together (albeit somewhat primitive in certain aspects).
-The relationship between MPP and MPPClone won't be discussed here.
+[MPP.net](https://multiplayerpiano.net) is a website created for music enthusiasts to play music together (albeit somewhat primitive in certain aspects).
+The relationship between MPP.net and the original MPP won't be discussed here.

 ## Is this project safe?